jlKampos/IPMA.API/README.md

 Development of Unit Tests

 ##### **17-06-2019**
-Finished Porting all Weather & Seismicity Data functions to C# Added Folders ot Projects for better organization
+Finished Porting all Weather & Seismicity Data functions to C#, Added Folders to Projects for better organization

 **Functionalities Provided in this release**